What is coding?

 Training of coders

-Coding at MIC Lab is done in the same way as in scientific trials of MI.
-Regardless of who codes at MIC Lab, the same assessment is made.
-The assessment should not vary from year to year Continuous training and reliability testing are required to work as a professional coder at MIC Lab.
+The coding at MIC Lab is done in the same way as in scientific trials of MI.
+Regardless of who codes at MIC Lab, the same assessment is made, and the assessment should not vary from one year to another.
+To work as a professional coder at MIC Lab, continuous training and reliability testing are required.

 Training history